 3 MIN.
 READ

-The diversity of the electronics industry, combined with the enormous demand for electronics products, creates numerous small business opportunities for entrepreneurs.
+The diversity of the high tech industry, combined with the enormous demand for its products, creates numerous small business opportunities in electronics.
 Broadly, these opportunities allow a small business to break into a seemingly impenetrable industry and carve out a sizable niche.

 Opportunities in the electronics business can arise from products you develop or others’ products that you support.
 Here are a few examples of small business opportunities in electronics: